hhow09/minesweeper/README.md

 3. Performance Optimization: State management with useReducer

-   Since native characteristics of React functional component, the Re-render of each Cell happens `whenever boardState change`, even for the unchanged cells.
-Unnecessary re-render slow down the re-render process.
-It becomes significant when scaling up board size.
+   Since `render` time increase as board size grows.
+I thought about the native characteristics of React functional component, the Re-render of each Cell happens `whenever boardState change`, even for the unchanged cells.
+Unnecessary re-render can slow down the re-render process.
 React provide `useCallback` hook and `memo` HOC for performance optimization.
 I expected performance optimization by reducing the unnecessary re-render.

    To utilize `memo` HOC, the goal here is to distinguish and compare if the props of `Cell` unchanged.